Skip to main content

 Setup

 Use this setup in your test agents while running simulation calls from the Cekura platform.
-This mode captures transcripts only — no audio recording.
+This mode captures transcripts, logs, and OTel traces — no audio recording.

 1